Huroob Status Saudi Arabia — What It Means & How To Clear It 2026

 File a Counter-Complaint at HRSD

-If the Huroob is false, go to the nearest HRSD office or file a complaint at hrsd.gov.sa.
-Explain that the Huroob was filed falsely and provide your evidence — payslips, WhatsApp messages, contract, anything that shows you were employed and not absconding.
+If the Huroob is false go to the nearest HRSD office or file online at hrsd.gov.sa.
+Explain that the Huroob was filed falsely and provide all evidence — payslips, WhatsApp messages, contract, medical certificates, leave approval emails — anything that shows you were legitimately absent.

 3

-In many cases, the fastest resolution is directly with the employer.
-If the employer agrees to withdraw the Huroob, they can do so through Absher Business.
-Sometimes a negotiated settlement (EOSB, final dues) is exchanged for Huroob withdrawal.
+The fastest resolution is often directly with the employer.
+If they agree to withdraw the Huroob they can do so immediately through Absher Business.
+Sometimes a negotiated final settlement (EOSB, unpaid salary) is exchanged for Huroob withdrawal.
+Get any agreement in writing.

 4

-If negotiation fails and the Huroob is proven false, you can file a case at the Labour Court.
-The court can order the employer to withdraw the Huroob and also compensate you if it caused harm.
+If negotiation fails and Huroob is proven false file a case at the Labour Court.
+The court can order the employer to withdraw the Huroob and compensate you if it caused financial harm.
+This takes longer (3–6 months) but provides a legally binding judgment.

 5

-Once Huroob is cleared, you can either transfer your sponsorship to a new employer or apply for a final exit visa to leave Saudi Arabia legally.
+Once Huroob is cleared you can either transfer your sponsorship to a new employer through Qiwa or apply for a final exit visa to leave Saudi Arabia legally.
+See the "After Huroob Is Cleared" section below.

 If You Have Already Left Saudi Arabia